 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-From Bad Ischl past Bad Aussee, you follow the glittering Lake Hallstatt on its east bank and make a small U-turn at the end to cycle a little further to Hallstatt.
-Alternatively, you can shorten the stage by ferry at various points: for example at the Uferwirt “Seeraunzn”; directly opposite Hallstatt (about three kilometers further south from Uferwirt); or at the ferry station in Obertraun.
+From Bad Ischl past Bad Goisern, you follow the glittering Hallstätter See on its east bank and at the end of it you make a small U-turn to the northwest to cycle a little further to Hallstatt.
+Alternatively, you can shorten the stage by ferry at various points: for example at the Uferwirt “Seeraunzn…